rijn/Aincrad/README.md

 Here are list of build-in commands.

 ```
 $                      # Delimiter
 < >                    # scope operator. would be removed one level when parsing.

 dup                    # duplicate the top element of vstack
+swap                   # duplicate the top element of vstack
+print                  # print vstack to standard out

+-                      # minus
++                      # add
+>                      # greater, if false will push a 0 into vstack
+==                     # equal, if false will push a 0 into vstack

+if (else, then)        # if

 ->> / forward          # push all remaining commands to server
 -> / to hostname       # push remaining commands to specific client
 system                 # run system and push result to vstack
+time                   # push current time into vstack
 broadcast except       # broadcast command to all clients except specific host
 set_hostname name      # set host name
 list_host              # list clients
-print                 # print vstack to standard out
+push_host              # push clients into vstack

+tree dir               # push relative path into vstack recursively
-sf filename           # send file / send file to
+sf / sendfile path     # send file / send file to
-sft filename hostname
+sft path hostname
+popfs path             # pop one file from fstack and save to path

 this                   # would be altered to hostname
 ```

 Some samples: